divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 ## NanoRV32-wb-SoC: Preparation

-In order to use the `nanorv32-wb-soc` you need to install some packages and tools.
-Here the requirements:
+In order to use the `nanorv32-wb-soc`, you need to install some packages and tools.
+Here are the requirements:

 ### System requirements
-- Linux system X-86 (e.g., ubuntu 22.04): (it can be used in a virtual machine or using the WSL for windows)
+- Linux system X-86 (e.g., Ubuntu 22.04): (it can be used in a virtual machine or using the WSL for Windows)
-- Miniconda or Anaconda: Here instalation [instructions](https://www.anaconda.com/docs/getting-started/miniconda/install#linux-terminal-installer)
+- Miniconda or Anaconda: Here are installation [instructions](https://www.anaconda.com/docs/getting-started/miniconda/install#linux-terminal-installer)
-- Quartus II 13.0 SP1 Webedition: (You can keep it on windows if you already have it)
+- Quartus II 13.0 SP1 Webedition: (You can keep it on Windows if you already have it)
 - OSS-CAD-SUITE: Here instalation [instructions](https://github.com/YosysHQ/oss-cad-suite-build)
 - riscv64-unknown-elg-gcc toolchain

-### Create a conda environmet and install fusesoc
+### Create a conda environment and install fusesoc
-1. Once you have installed all the necesary dependancies create the conda environment with fusesoc as follows:
+1. Once you have installed all the necessary dependencies create the conda environment with fusesoc as follows:

     ```bash
     conda create -n fusesoc python=3.11
     conda activate fusesoc
     pip install fusesoc
     ```
-2. Be sure you have cloned or pull the last commin of the current repository
+2. Be sure you have cloned or pulled the last commit of the current repository

     ```bash
-    # if you haven't clone the repository type this command
+    # if you haven't cloned the repository, type this command
     git clone https://github.com/divadnauj-GB/UPTC-Teaching.git
-    # if you already have the repository you can directly type this command whitin the repository
+    # If you already have the repository, you can directly type this command within the repository
     git pull
     ```

 ## NanoRV32-wb-SoC: Simulation

-In orde to simulate the default NMON execution of `nanorv32-wb-soc` foll
+In order to simulate the default NMON execution of `nanorv32-wb-soc`, follow these steps.

 ```bash
 # change the directory into the riscv-soc-cores directory whiting the course repository